 • Show that you understand their blog : Tell them what you like about their blog, consider mentioning a few articles you liked from them (this shows that you know their content well).

-• Give guest post ideas they'll like : After researching their blog, try to think of topics that you know well, that they haven't covered on their blog yet.
-Give 2-4 good ideas that they could hold on to.
+• Give them ideas for guest posts they'll like After researching their blog, try to think of topics you know well that they haven't yet covered.
+Give them 2 to 4 good ideas they could use.

-Don't be afraid to follow up if you don't hear from your recipient in a few days.
-Once your pitch is accepted, that's where the real fun begins.
+Don't hesitate to follow up if you haven't heard from your recipient in a few days.
+Once your pitch is accepted, that's when the real fun begins.

-Write a guest post you're proud of (and they'll love)
+Write a guest post you're proud of (and that they'll love)

-When you land a guest blogging opportunity, take your time writing something that matches their style.
-Write in a way that fits well in their blog, but it's also something you're proud to have your name on.
+When you land a guest blogging opportunity, take your time to write something that fits their style.
+Write in a way that integrates well into their blog, but also something you're proud to have your name on.

 Your guest post is an introduction to you and your content, so it's worth the effort.
-From my perspective, I would also recommend not worrying about writing really long posts for a guest post (unless it's for a high profile post and it's been requested), but it's important to write quality content that represents you well.
+From my perspective, I'd also recommend not worrying about writing very long articles for a guest post (unless it's for a high-profile publication and specifically requested), but it's important to write quality content that accurately represents you.

 Promote Your Guest Post (Meta Blog Marketing)

 Once your guest post is published, you have a great opportunity to show your own worth to the blogger who took a chance on hosting your content.
-Do all you can to promote your blog post by sharing on social media, emailing your followers and reaching out to anyone you mentioned in the article to request a share.
+Do all you can to promote your blog post by sharing on social mediaby sending an email to your subscribers and contacting anyone you mentioned in the article to request a share.

-Your hosting blog will appreciate the extra visibility, social buzz, and traffic.
-Plus, it will only add more authority to your blog (especially if your hosting blog has a larger audience than you do).
+Your blog host will appreciate the added visibility, social buzz, and traffic.
+Furthermore, this will only add more authority to your blog (especially if your blog host has a larger audience than you).

-Doing the extra legwork to promote your guest posts will also open the door to asking your host blogger if they are comfortable introducing you to another blogger or two in your niche who might also be interested in taking a guest post from your share, especially if you are already able to demonstrate your own blog marketing techniques.
+Going the extra mile to promote your guest posts will also open the door to asking your host blogger if they are comfortable introducing you to another blogger or two in your niche who might also be interested in taking a guest post from you, especially if you are already able to demonstrate your own blog marketing techniques.

 3. Use SEO (Search Engine Optimization) in your blog marketing